Skip to main content

 domain_fetch_ssl_certificate_chain

-Retrieve SSL certificate chain history for a domain from Certificate Transparency logs.
-Use to audit certificate issuance or identify unexpected certificates.
+Retrieve SSL certificate history for any domain from Certificate Transparency logs.
+Detect unexpected certificate issuance and audit certificate details like issuer, subject, and validity period.

 Instructions